MojosBeans100/CI-MS5-loveplants/README.md

 5. Create an env.py file (do not commit this file to source control) in the root folder in the project, and add in the following code with the relevant key, value pairs, and ensure you enter the correct key values

 6. Install the relevant packages as per the requirements.txt file
-7. In the settings.py ensure the connection is set to either the Heroku postgres database or the local sqllite database
+7. In the settings.py ensure the connection is set to either the Heroku postgres database or the local sqlite database
 8. Add localhost/127.0.0.1 to the ALLOWED_HOSTS variable in settings.py
 9. Run "python3 manage.py showmigrations" to check the status of the migrations
 10. Run "python3 manage.py migrate" to migrate the database